Moving To California? Here’s Our Top Tips For An Easy Transition

 Find Employment First

 While not essential, it is recommended you find a source of stable income before moving to California.
 The cost of living in California is rising, and not knowing where your next paycheck is coming from can cause unnecessary stress and anxiety, especially during a move.
 You are best off figuring out logistics and finding a job opportunity first because moving can be pretty expensive, and rent isn’t cheap.
+However, the good thing about finding employment is that California’s labor laws are some of the most employee-friendly in the nation.

 Moreover, you might have to commute farther than you think if you land a job after deciding on a location.
 If you move to Northern Los Angeles jobless and land a position on the coast, you’re looking at an hour plus daily commuter time without factoring in traffic.
 This distance might rock your world and shake you financially with amplified gas prices.
 Of course, this might not apply to fully remote workers who won’t have to deal with commuting, but it should not be overlooked.